riaz-mohammad/netflix-form/README.md

-# netflix-form
+# Netflix Registration Form with amazing animations
-A beautiful registration form with Reactive Forms and Animations
+A beautiful registration form with custom inputs implementing ControlValueAccessor in Reactive Forms.